-The Fet common drain is useful because it uses a very reduced amount of components, it has high input impedance (approx R8=1MΩ) and a medium-low output impedance (few hundred of ohms).
+The JFET common drain is useful because it uses a very reduced amount of components, it has a high input impedance (approx R8=1MΩ) and a medium-low output impedance (few hundred of ohms).

 - Volume Control: The passive volume control is a standard 100K audio potentiometer which bleeds part of the input signal to ground.

 The frequency response of the Pro Co Rat is designed to empathize the mid frequencies.
 In order to do it, the waveform is filtered through the different stages, removing the harsh high-freq harmonics and the overloading bass presence.

 - In the Clipping Amplifier Stage, there is a double RC network which places two poles and attenuates harmonics below 1.5KHz.